How to demonstrate elearning ROI in the most relevant way

-Why bother measuring the ROI of elearning?
+Why bother measuring elearning ROI?

 Elearning, like all corporate training, is highly people-dependent and can be difficult to assess.
 A simple financial calculation just won’t cut it.
 Traditional learning management systems have struggled to provide evidence of effectiveness, so it’s easy to see why many L&D teams are resigned to not being able to prove their value.